isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        ]
    }

-It is possible to control the ``ip-reservations-unique`` via the :ref:`dhcp6-cb`.
-If the new setting of this parameter conflicts with the currently used backends (backends do not support the new setting), the new setting is ignored and the warning log message is output.
+It is possible to control the ``ip-reservations-unique`` parameter via the :ref:`dhcp6-cb`.
+If the new setting of this parameter conflicts with the currently used backends (i.e. backends do not support the new setting), the new setting is ignored and a warning log message is generated.
-The backends continue to use the default setting, i.e. expecting that IP reservations are unique within each subnet.
+The backends continue to use the default setting, expecting that IP reservations are unique within each subnet.
 To allow the creation of non-unique IP reservations, the administrator must remove the backends which lack support for them from the configuration file.